Flight cancellations, airspace closures leave some stranded

 This is because international calls to the hotline are restricted to a maximum duration of one hour, after which the call is automatically terminated.

-But Ms Wong noted that she would be put on hold for at least 40 minutes, leaving insufficient time for her call to be transferred to the ticket booking team.
+Ms Wong said that she would be put on hold for at least 40 minutes, leaving insufficient time for her call to be transferred to the ticket booking team.

 “These one-hour calls were making me miserable, to have my call suddenly cut off after waiting for so long,” she added.